trustoverip/spec-up-t-website/docs/general/installation.md

   - When installing Node.js, you are recommended to check all checkboxes related to dependencies
   - Use Node.js version 18 or higher
 - A [webbrowser](https://en.wikipedia.org/wiki/Web_browser).
 You are probably reading this in a browser, so you already have one
 - [Git](https://git-scm.com/).
 To host your specification on Github, you must also have Git installed on your local system.
-By the way, you can also create a specification (index.html) without hosting it on GitHub
+By the way, you can also create a specification (index.html) without hosting it on GitHub.
+But if you do so, the whole idea of a version-managed glossary using Git goes through the window.

 :::info